nystudio107/craft-richvariables/README.md

 To install Rich Variables, follow these steps:

-1. Install with Composer via `composer require nystudio107/craft3-richvariables`
+1. Install with Composer via `composer require nystudio107/craft3-richvariables` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

 Rich Variables works on Craft 3.x